 What is a writing conference?

 A conference is nothing more than a conversation.
 It doesn’t have to be a formal 12-minute deal at a “conferencing table” in the corner of the room.
 In fact, Kristina Smekens suggests doing less of those.
 Instead, do more conferences while students are at their desks.
 By going to the students, you can help them when they are in the middle of the writing process instead of after they are “done” with a draft.

 Also, if you go to kids in groups (a “group” being a cluster of desks in your room arrangement), then you only have to have as many conversations as you have groups.
 This is more manageable than 27 individual conversations.

 When you approach a group, invite them to read a specific portion of their writing.
 “We’ve been talking about hooks.
 Read me your first sentence.”
 Another invitation might sound like this, “We’ve been focusing on action verbs.
 Find your strongest verb.”
 Or, sometimes you can be more general, for example, “What is your favorite part so far?
 Read me that.”

 After group members share, be ready to compliment and then comment.
 One of the most vital pieces in the conversation is a SPECIFIC compliment of a trait the writer did well and a SPECIFIC comment on a trait to work on.
 Make sure that both the compliment and comment are based on one of the 6 Traits of Writing.
 For example, “Jeremy, your word choice in this piece is fantastic!
 I love the words ‘bloated, alarmed and screeched.’
 AWESOME verbs!
 Now, I am wondering about your sentence fluency.
 Most of your sentences are the same length.
 Consider putting your draft through the Slinky Test.”
 And that’s it.
 Don’t go over the WHOLE writing.
 Discuss only 1-2 skills in each conversation.
-To download a set of trait-specific compliments, click here.
+Download trait-specifc compliments for grades K-2 and grades 3-12.